Switzerland’s 18 living ex-presidents: a political record

 There have been five female presidents.
 Ruth Dreifuss was the first woman to be elected president (in 1999).
 She was followed by Micheline Calmy-Rey (2007 and 2011), Doris Leuthard (2010 and 2017), Eveline Widmer-Schlumpf (2012) and Simonetta Sommaruga (2015).

 The youngest Swiss president was Jakob Stämpfli, who was 35 when he took office in 1856 (the first of three times).
-The oldest was Adolf Deucher, who was 77 when he became president for the fourth time in 1909.
+The oldest was Adolf Deucher, who was 77 when he became president for the fourth time in 1909.end of infobox

 Every December, parliament elects one of the seven cabinet ministers to be president, although it’s actually just a question of sticking to the order of seniority and confirming the vice-president (current veep Alain Berset will take over from Doris Leuthard on January 1).